one-note/learning-notes/ds/tls.md

+## What is SNI

+SNI stands for Server Name Indication, and it is an extension to the TLS (Transport Layer Security) protocol.
+SNI allows a client to indicate the hostname of the server it wants to connect to during the TLS handshake, allowing multiple SSL/TLS certificates to be hosted on the same IP address.

+Before the introduction of SNI, only one SSL/TLS certificate could be associated with a single IP address.
+This meant that if a server hosted multiple websites with SSL/TLS certificates, it would need to have multiple IP addresses, which could be costly and complicated to manage.

+With SNI, a client can include the hostname it wants to connect to in the initial TLS handshake, allowing the server to select the appropriate SSL/TLS certificate and establish a secure connection with the client.
+This allows multiple SSL/TLS certificates to be hosted on the same IP address, reducing the need for additional IP addresses.

+SNI is widely supported by modern web browsers, but some older browsers and operating systems do not support it.
+In these cases, the server may not be able to determine the appropriate SSL/TLS certificate to use and may fall back to using the default certificate or display a warning to the user.

+Overall, SNI provides a way for servers to host multiple SSL/TLS certificates on a single IP address, improving flexibility and reducing costs.

 ## Does HTTPS Uses TCP
 Yes, HTTPS (Hypertext Transfer Protocol Secure) uses TCP (Transmission Control Protocol) as its underlying transport protocol.